ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - This phase lasts throughout the casting time of the psycast, during this time the psycast may be interrupted depending on the casting time (more details under [[#Casting Time]]).
 During this phase you satisfy the [[#Psycast Components|Psycast's Components]] at all times.
 Once the casting time has elapsed, the psycast moves to the cast phase.
 - The caster may [[#Interrupting|Interrupt]] the casting phase at any time.
 ### Cast Phase (Immediate effects occur)
-- This phase happens immediately after the casting phase has passed, during this phase all immediate effects of the psycast occur (more details under [[#Psycast Effects]]) and you roll on the [[Exceeding the Neural Heat Limit|cast effect table]] if applicable.
+- This phase happens immediately after the casting phase has passed, during this phase all immediate effects of the psycast occur (more details under [[#Psycast Effects]]) and you roll on the [[Neural Heat#Exceeding the Neural Heat Limit|cast effect table]] if applicable.
 This phase passes to the active phase once all immediate effects are resolved.
 - The caster cannot [[#Interrupting|Interrupt]] the cast phase without external effects.
 ### Active Phase (Recurring, passive, afflicting and delayed effects occur)
 - This phase happens after the cast phase, during this phase all recurring, passive, afflicting, or delayed effects from the psycast occur.
 Once the duration of the psycast passes, the phase passes to the end phase.